mjknowles/ess-one-shot/infra/cloud/README.md

 ## 4. After apply

 - Capture the outputs you need for follow-up tasks: `tofu output`.
+- TLS is provisioned automatically by Certificate Manager.
+Wait for the certificate to reach the `ACTIVE` state (`gcloud certificate-manager certificates describe ...`) before distributing endpoints externally.
 - Grant Datastream access to Cloud SQL (run once as the `postgres` user):

   ```sql